tracingplane/tracingplane-java/README.md

 The Tracing Plane is a layered design for context propagation in distributed systems.
 The tracing plane enables interoperability between systems and tracing applications.
 It is designed to provide a simple "narrow waist" for tracing, much like how TCP/IP provides a narrow waist for the internet.

+The Tracing Plane comprises a library for system instrumentation (Transit Layer) and a library for specifying and generating contexts (Baggage Buffers).
+These libraries are outlined in more detail below.

 Baggage is our name for **general purpose request context** in distributed systems, and Baggage is implemented by the Tracing Plane.
 Though many systems already have request contexts -- e.g., Go's [context package](https://golang.org/pkg/context/); Span contexts in [Zipkin](https://github.com/openzipkin/zipkin), [OpenTracing](http://opentracing.io/) and [Dapper](https://research.google.com/pubs/archive/36356.pdf); request tags in [Census](https://github.com/grpc/grpc/tree/master/src/core/ext/census); etc. -- none of them are *general purpose*.
 What this means is that if I instrument my distributed system to pass around Zipkin span contents, then later wish to use Census,  I must **reinstrument everything** in order to pass around Census tags.
 That *sucks*.

 This repository contains our Java reference implementation for the Tracing Plane and Baggage.
 This is an active research project at Brown University by [Jonathan Mace](http://cs.brown.edu/people/jcmace/) and [Prof. Rodrigo Fonseca](http://cs.brown.edu/~rfonseca/).
 It is motivated by many years of collective experience in end-to-end tracing and numerous tracing-related research projects including [X-Trace](https://www.usenix.org/legacy/event/nsdi07/tech/full_papers/fonseca/fonseca.pdf), [Quanto](https://www.usenix.org/legacy/event/osdi08/tech/full_papers/fonseca/fonseca.pdf), [Retro](http://cs.brown.edu/people/jcmace/papers/mace15retro.pdf), [Pivot Tracing](http://cs.brown.edu/people/jcmace/papers/mace15pivot.pdf).
 You can also check out our research group's [GitHub](http://brownsys.github.io/tracing-framework/).
 Keep an eye out for our research paper on Baggage, which will appear later in 2017!